azure-terraform-workshop/terraform-workshop-labs/202-advanced-kubernetes/README.md

-# Azure Virtual Machine Scale Set
+# Simple Kubernetes cluster

 ## Expected Outcome

-In this challenge, you will create a kubernetes cluster, and deploy a service, in this case nginx.
+In this challenge, you will create a kubernetes cluster, and configure KEDA: Kubernetes Event Driven Autoscaling.
+This allows one to run Azure serverless functions directly on your kubernetes cluster.

-The service to deploy is just an  example of how terraform can be used to manage kubernetes resources just like Azure resources.

 We will also need to use the client_id and client_secret of your service principal, so keep those values handy.